 |Navigation Panel||It shows buttons to switch between the steps.
 This panel is added automatically.|

 |Main Panel||This is the central panel of a step.
 It can contain big visual widgets such as the Design Editor, Gallery, Slider, etc.|

 |Tool panel and Right panel||They may include options or other tools.|

 |Bottom panel||This panel is used for approval checkboxes or adding an Excel table with some data.|

 Workflows are defined in workflow files.
-A workflow file is a file in JSON format.
+A workflow file is a file in the JSON format.
 In this file, you can describe steps, widgets, and items related to assets.
 Customer's Canvas suggests two approaches of interacting with products: the PIM module and Product Specification.
-Both these approaches have the same workflow files in JSON format.
+Both these approaches have the same workflow files in the JSON format.
 The differences are in file managers.
 To know more details, read the Creating and editing workflows article.

 According to the Product Specification approach, you create a product with one design.
 You create a new product, input a name, and then change a workflow file.
 It defines attributes, which you need to add below.
 To learn about creating a product with Product Specifications in detail, read the Product specifications article.